 Beaver County does not regulate development in flood areas.
-The Town of Beaver has adopted the NRCS data defining the floodplains that intersect the municipal boundary, and has adopted a floodplain ordinance to regulate building in known flood areas.
+The Town of Beaver has adopted the NFIP map and has a floodplain ordinance to regulate building in known flood areas.
 The Town Manager acts as Floodplain Manager with support from staff at the Oklahoma Economic Development Authority (OEDA).